 Together we can shine a light on those who give their time and talents to help staff, and support patients and families and carers during the vulnerable time.

 For this year, when you nominate a volunteer or a team, regardless of the outcomes, their stories will still be shared on Helpforce’s Wall of Fame as a way to thank them and to inspire more people to volunteer and support their communities.

-Our Helpforce Champions Awards recognise volunteers in eight categories to find examples of people trying something new, bringing about positive change and setting new levels of excellence.
+Our Helpforce Champions Awards recognise volunteers in nine categories to find examples of people trying something new, bringing about positive change and setting new levels of excellence.

 Outstanding Volunteering Team of the Year

 This award recognises excellent teamwork and combined contribution by three or more volunteers working together.
 Whether the group worked on an event or project, they have achieved significant success as a team.

 This award celebrates the contribution young people can make to staff and patients, and the value they bring.
 We are looking for examples of young volunteers who are leading the way for their generation.
 The ones who have made a big difference in the lives of the people they are supporting as well as to their own lives.